PISAresearch/metamask-comp/README.md

 ### MultiNonce

-Of course, we can fix the problem with continuous capacity (otherweise we wouldn't mention it, jk).
+Of course, we can fix the problem with continuous capacity (otherwise we would not mention it, jk).

 This replay protection contract stores a single mapping for nonce -> nonce.